Gujranwala: Urban form

 Gujranwala grew rapidly following British rule, and connection of the city to the railways of British India.
 The city grew outside of the city's walls, requiring new bazaars to be laid, which were done in a radial plan centred on the old city.
 Some historic structures like the Haveli of Sardar Mahan Singh were torn down by the British and replaced with other structures.
 The city's Brandreth, Lahori, and Khiyali Gates were built atop the city's demolished original gates, while Mahan Singh's haveli was transformed into a public square named Ranjit Ganj.
 The city's boundaries remained mostly west of the railways' line prior to 1947.

 The Civil Lines neighbourhood was built for European residents approximately one mile north of the old city.
 The area was characterized by bungalows, large and verdant lawns, and shady tree-lined avenues.
 Civil Lines is where the city's Presbyterian Church was built in 1875, while the city's Theological Seminary was established here in 1877.
 The Christian Technical Training Center followed suit in 1900.
 The city's elite Hindus and Sikhs eventually also settled in small numbers in Civil Lines.
 Several of their mansions still remain in the area including those of Charan Singh, Banarsi Shah, as well as other buildings such as Islamia College and Khurshid Manzil.

 Growth occurred mostly in areas northwest and southeast of the city immediately after independence until 1965 along routes emanating from old Gujranwala.
 Satellite Town was established on the southwest side in 1950.
 Areas northeast and southwest of the city were the sites of most growth between 1965 and 1985.
 The growth grows outwards mostly evenly after 1985 until the present time.
 Much of the growth has been unplanned due to poor enforcement of development guidelines and lax enforcement of property laws.

 Demography

 Gujranwala is the 5th largest city in Pakistan by population.
 Since the 2000s the population growth rate of Gujranwala has averaged at 3.0%.
 The population growth rate is projected to slow down to 2.51% by 2035.

+Gujranwala has a population of 2,511,118.
+Gujranwala has a sex ratio of 946 females per 1000 males and a literacy rate of 79.39%.
+15.7% of the population was under 5 years of age.

+At the time of the 2023 census, 88.72% of the population spoke Punjabi, 9.7% Urdu and 1.11% Pashto as their first language.